-In this section we will deduce the topological analogue of the main result of \Cref{ssec:PointedSimplicialFunctors}.
-The proof strategy is similar as for \Cref{theorem:MainTheoremTopological}, but note that it will be necessary to assume that the hom-spaces of the indexing category have nondegenerate basepoints.
+In this section, we will deduce the topological analogue of the main result of \Cref{ssec:PointedSimplicialFunctors}.
+The proof strategy is similar to that of \Cref{theorem:MainTheoremTopological}, but note that it will be necessary to assume that the hom-spaces of the indexing category have nondegenerate basepoints.

-We say that topological category $\Cin$ is \emph{pointed} if it has a zero object.
-Similar as in \Cref{ssec:PointedSimplicialFunctors}, there is a unique way of upgrading a pointed topological category $\Cin$ to a $\Top_*$-enriched category $\Cin_*$.
+We say that a topological category $\Cin$ is \emph{pointed} if it has a zero object.
+Similar to \Cref{ssec:PointedSimplicialFunctors}, there is a unique way of upgrading a pointed topological category $\Cin$ to a $\Top_*$-enriched category $\Cin_*$.
 Since a $\Top_*$-enriched model category has a zero object by definition, we will call such a model category a \emph{pointed topological model category}.